DoorDash (NYSE:DASH) Trading 5.4% Higher

-Several analysts have recently weighed in on the company.
-Wells Fargo & Company upgraded DoorDash from an “equal weight” rating to an “overweight” rating and set a $170.00 target price for the company in a research note on Thursday, May 20th.
-Oppenheimer restated a “hold” rating on shares of DoorDash in a research note on Friday, February 26th.
-Mizuho lowered their target price on DoorDash from $170.00 to $155.00 and set a “neutral” rating for the company in a research note on Friday, May 14th.
-DA Davidson reduced their price target on shares of DoorDash from $162.00 to $158.00 and set a “neutral” rating on the stock in a research report on Wednesday, May 19th.
-Finally, Truist Securities raised shares of DoorDash from a “hold” rating to a “buy” rating and increased their price target for the stock from $180.00 to $185.00 in a research report on Friday, May 14th.
-Eleven investment analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company.
-DoorDash has a consensus rating of “Hold” and a consensus target price of $166.72.
+A number of brokerages recently issued reports on DASH.
+JMP Securities boosted their price objective on DoorDash from $185.00 to $195.00 and gave the company an “outperform” rating in a research note on Friday, February 26th.
+Mizuho cut their price objective on DoorDash from $170.00 to $155.00 and set a “neutral” rating for the company in a research note on Friday, May 14th.
+Evercore ISI began coverage on DoorDash in a research note on Tuesday, April 13th.
+They set an “in-line” rating and a $153.00 price objective for the company.
+Needham & Company LLC began coverage on DoorDash in a research note on Monday, May 3rd.
+They set a “buy” rating and a $175.00 price objective for the company.
+Finally, Wolfe Research assumed coverage on DoorDash in a research note on Wednesday, March 31st.
+They set an “outperform” rating and a $180.00 price objective for the company.
+Eleven analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company’s stock.
+The company has a consensus rating of “Hold” and a consensus price target of $166.72.

 DoorDash, Inc operates a logistics platform that connects merchants, consumers, and dashers in the United States and internationally.
 It operates DoorDash marketplace, which provides an array of services that enable merchants to solve mission-critical challenges, such as customer acquisition, delivery, insights and analytics, merchandising, payment processing, and customer support; and offers DoorDash Drive, a white-label logistics service; DoorDash Storefront that enables merchants to offer consumers on-demand access to e-commerce.